awslabs/duvet/design/witness/spec.md

 identify the annotation and state that no configured producer yielded a witness for it.

-The unwitnessed report is split by a static test on the source text.
-A resolved target line is **unwitnessable** when it is not code — no act of checking can ever be *about* it, in any run: the line is blank, is a comment line under the source's configured comment style, or matches the source's configured non-target pattern (per-source configuration, like comment styles; for Rust sources the pattern defaults to attribute lines, `^\s*#\[`).
-For every test annotation that would be reported unwitnessed (W6) and whose resolved target line is unwitnessable, the output MUST identify the annotation as *unwitnessable* instead — a report distinct from Property W6's "no witness from any configured producer," the same distinct-report posture as [§5.2](#two-pass-construction)'s not-proof-testable — and MUST quote the offending target line, so the placement fix is evident.
-For every implementation annotation whose resolved target line is unwitnessable, the output MUST report the same finding: any pair verdict such an annotation participates in scores a line that is not code, so a discharge is accidental (a consulted-span fill) and a failure would misattribute a placement defect to producer configuration.
-Unwitnessable is a placement verdict, not an evidence verdict: it is computed from the source text alone and never consults any witness.

 ---

 ## 4. Producer obligations and trusted base {#producer-obligations}